What Is the Difference Between a Draw & a Fade in Golf?

-Draws and fades are shots featuring controlled movements of the golf ball.
-A draw curves from the player’s right to his left (for a right-handed golfer) while a fade moves in the opposite direction, from left to right.
+The difference in these two types of shots is simple: A draw golf shot’s ball flight path curves from the player’s right to his left (for a right-handed golfer) while a fade golf shot moves in the opposite direction, from left to right.

-Hitting a Draw
+How to Hit a Draw

-Golf instructor Josh Zander says golfers who wish to hit a draw should visualize what a handball player does to curve the ball to the left.
-The handball player hitting such a shot strikes the ball with the palm of his hand square to the target, but rotates his hand down and to the left through the hitting zone.
+Golf swing instructor Josh Zander says golfers who wish to hit a draw should visualize what a handball player does to curve the ball to the left: The handball player hitting such a shot strikes the ball with the palm of his hand square to the target, but rotates his hand down and to the left through the hitting zone.

-To gain sufficient height on a draw off the tee, golf teacher Mike Lopuszynski says to line the ball up with your left armpit, then close your stance “about an inch,” which should create the ball’s right-to-left path.
-Take the club head back low and straight, then maintain a long sweeping arc for the remainder of your swing, including the follow through.
+To gain sufficient height for a better launch angle and higher trajectory on a draw off the tee, golf teacher Mike Lopuszynski says to line the ball up with your left armpit, then close your stance “about an inch,” which should create the ball’s right-to-left path.

-Hitting a Fade
+How to Hit a Fade

 LPGA standout Lorena Ochoa hits a fade by first pointing her body to the left of the target.
 She aims the club face at the spot where she wants the ball to land, then proceeds with her normal swing.
 From the tee, PGA pro Steve Bosdosh says, place the ball on the right side of the tee box, then aim at a spot on the left half of the fairway.